galihhhp/fastify-postgresql-ansible-automation/README.md

 ### Challenge 9: CI/CD Integration - The Ansible Automation Flow

-**Objective:** Integrate your Ansible playbooks with GitHub Actions for automated, continuous deployment of your Node.js app.
+**Objective:** Integrate your Ansible playbooks with GitHub Actions for automated, continuous deployment of your Fastify app.

 **What You'll Build (Ansible Focused!):**

 - A **GitHub Actions workflow** that triggers on code pushes or specific events.
 - The workflow will call your Ansible playbooks directly (e.g., using `appleboy/ssh-action` or a self-hosted runner).
 - Configure the workflow to perform **automated testing** of your Ansible playbooks (e.g., linting, syntax check, basic dry-run using `check_mode`).
-- Automated deployment of your Node.js application using your existing Ansible roles.
+- Automated deployment of your Fastify application using your existing Ansible roles.
 - Basic **rollback capability** (calling an Ansible rollback playbook).
 - Deployment **notifications** (e.g., Slack, Email) using Ansible modules.